JeffersonLab/jaws-libp/README.md

 [Sphinx Docs](https://jeffersonlab.github.io/jaws-libp/)

 ## Build
-This [Python 3.9+](https://www.python.org/) project is built with [setuptools](https://setuptools.pypa.io/en/latest/setuptools.html) and may be run using either the Python [virtual environment](https://docs.python.org/3/tutorial/venv.html) feature or a dedicated Docker container to isolate dependencies.
+This [Python 3.9+](https://www.python.org/) project is built with [setuptools](https://setuptools.pypa.io/en/latest/setuptools.html) and may be run using the Python [virtual environment](https://docs.python.org/3/tutorial/venv.html) feature to isolate dependencies.
 The [pip](https://pypi.org/project/pip/) tool can be used to download dependencies.

 ```
 git clone https://github.com/JeffersonLab/jaws-libp